Uberspace/lab/source/guide_resilio.rst

 Now go to ``https://isabell.uber.space`` and see if it works.
 Enjoy!

-Update Resilio-Sync
+Update Resilio Sync
 ===================

-The webinterface will notify you when a new version of Resilio-Sync is available.
+The webinterface will notify you when a new version of Resilio Sync is available.
 To install the update, download the latest binaries, extract them and update the service:

 ::